nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 The MS Graph project is not very exciting to me.
 I thought it would be, but I find myself not getting excited about interacting with MS Graph, and feel like I am putting more into it than I am getting back, so for now I'm going to set it aside.
 There are a few more days left so I might go back to it, meanwhile there are tasks I *am* passionate about, so I will pursue those.

-I completed some LBJS activities:
+I completed some LBJS activities, and with some research and experimentation came away with these tidbits:

 - React useEffect "fires after layout and paint", is suitable for event handlers, and events that should not "block the browser from updating the screen." *[ReactJS hooks-reference docs]*
 - Using the *addition operator* in console logs in React and Node cause issues.